Azure/azure-powershell/src/Network/Network/NetworkSecurityPerimeter.Autorest/docs/Update-AzNetworkSecurityPerimeterAssociation.md

 ```

 ### -Name
-The name of the workspace.
+The name of the association.

 ```yaml
 Type: System.String